Health-RI/metadata-documentation/src/new/classes-classtext.md

 - Please visit Confluence for general information about the [metadata schema](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279281676/4A+Metadata+mapping) and [metadata mapping](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/290291734/Mapping+tutorial).

-## Class Properties ## {#properties-classtext}
 The main classes and supportive classes together form the Health-RI data catalogue Application Profile.
-The properties and their associated constraints that apply in the context of this profile, and the range of properties are listed below.
+The properties and their associated constraints that apply in the context of this profile, and the range of properties, are listed below.